amanksdotdev/excel-clone/README.md

 # excel-clone

+> Note: This was a very naive brute force approach of mine to implement excel features, this project was good for learning but isn't great in performance and obviously not good for actual use.
+I'm planning to do an update on this project with TypeScript and React for improved performance and state management.
+I'll keep the vanilla javascript implementation in a branch for future reference and learning purpose.`

 This is a cross platform spreadsheet application I made with HTML, CSS, JavaScript and Electronjs for packaging builds.

 ## Installation